joeliechty/allegro_hand_ros2_v5/README.md

 ros2 run allegro_hand_keyboards allegro_hand_keyboard --ros-args allegroHand_0/lib_cmd:=allegroHand_1/lib_cmd
 ~~~

+**These are example commands.You may need to change CAN_DEVICE, PORT and NUM arguments accroding to your system.**

+## ISAACSIM

+We now introuce two features —REAL2SIM and SIM2REAL—that integrate the Allegro Hand V5 with Isaac Sim.

+Please refer to the following guide for detailed information : [allegro_hand_isaacsim](https://github.com/Wonikrobotics-git/private_allegro_ros2_v5/tree/main/4finger/src/allegro_hand_isaacsim)

 ## MOVEIT2

 These newly added feature function identically to their ROS1 counterparts.
 Please refer to the ROS1 manual for guidance.